 Petticoats or bustled skirts are often worn mini short at the front and long at the back.
 Gloves are a common feature, either lace or leather, as are top hats for women and Victorian inspired lace-up boots.

-In contrast to the primly turned out Victorians, what is Victorian Steampunk fashion is the addition of exaggerated drama and theatrics from gothic and burlesque elements.
+In contrast to the primly turned out Victorians, Victorian Steampunk fashion embraces exaggerated drama and theatrics from gothic and burlesque elements.

 Men’s clothes reflect the essence of the movement for innovation, invention and fearless exploration.
 The outfits are part scientist, part engineer, part adventurer and part gentleman.